tuberry/light-dict/README.md

 #### Usage

-Click the <kbd>Parameters</kbd> to see details of the OCR, which's available after enabled via the DBus, shortcut, or dwelling:
+Click the <kbd>Parameters</kbd> to see details of the OCR, which's available after enabled via the DBus, shortcut or dwelling:

 ![ldocr](https://user-images.githubusercontent.com/17917040/137623073-5b231712-398c-4632-a1b1-1c407ea483d2.png)